Anaconda-Platform/chalmers/README.md

   * Forever only supports nodejs applications
   * Forever does not start at system boot.
     Chalmers does this for all platforms with `chalmers service install`.
-  * Forever does have windows support, but it can not daemoninze windows processes.
+  * Forever does have windows support, but it can not daemonize windows processes.

 #### Honcho [honcho.readthedocs.org](https://honcho.readthedocs.org)